-This document (this "DPS") is PCH's statement of security practices that are applied to its DNS Security Extensions (DNSSEC) operations.
-This DPS conforms with the RFC-draft DNSSEC Policy & Practice Statement Framework, version 4, at the time this DPS was last revised.
-The DPS is one of several documents relevant to PCH DNSSEC operations.
-Other relevant documents are PCH's baseline security standard, PCH's information security policy, PCH's business contingency plan, and PCH's Memorandum of Understanding, all of which are published under a Creative Commons Attribution-ShareAlike license, pursuant to Section 2.1 of this document.
+This document (this "DPS") is PCH's statement of security practices that are applied to its Domain Name System Security Extensions (DNSSEC) operations.
+At the time of its last revision, this DPS conforms with Internet Engineering Task Force Request For Comment 6841, A Framework for DNSSEC Policies and DNSSEC Practice Statements, of January 2013, and inherits by reference all terms defined in Section 2 of that document.
+This document may also use terms defined in Section 1.1 of NLnet Labs Document 2013-002 Version 1.0, DNSSEC Infrastructure Audit Framework.
+This DPS is one of several documents relevant to PCH's DNSSEC operations.
+Other relevant documents include PCH's baseline security standard, PCH's information security policy, PCH's data breach policy, PCH's business contingency plan, and PCH's Memorandum of Understanding, as well as ancillary security and operational documents that supplement the DPS by providing more detailed requirements, such as the Key Ceremony Reference Guide, which presents detailed key management operational procedures, and the Key Ceremony Scripts, which detail the specific actions taken during each key ceremony.
+In some instances, where the specifics are not germane to the purpose of the DPS, the DPS refers to these ancillary documents for specific detailed practices implementing PCH policies.
+All of these documents are published under a Creative Commons Attribution-ShareAlike license, pursuant to Section 2.1 of this document.
+In some cases, these documents may be referenced in this DPS.
 In some cases, PCH may have a Service Agreement or other agreement containing terms and conditions applicable to PCH's DNSSEC operations that applies bilaterally between PCH and a countersignatory and is private, at the countersigner's request.
-In some cases, these documents are referenced in this DPS.